Why Bother with Hearing Protection?

 In-Ear Studio Monitors for Musicians

 Research indicates that musicians are about four times more likely than the general population to suffer from hearing loss due to their profession.
-Beyond the time spent practicing their instruments, concerts regularly exceed 110 dB — loud enough to cause hearing damage in a matter of minutes.
-Musicians who do not wear hearing protection face the likelihood of hearing loss at an early age, and risk their careers in the process.
+On top of time spent practicing instruments, concerts regularly exceed 110 dB — loud enough to cause hearing damage in a matter of minutes.
+Musicians who do not wear hearing protection face the likelihood of hearing loss at an early age, and they risk their careers in the process.

 Hearing Protection for Hunting

-As a hunter, your ears face the risk of immediate damage from gunshots if you fire without proper ear protection.
+As a hunter, your ears face the risk of immediate damage from gunshots — if you fire them without proper ear protection.
 Hearing HealthCare, Inc. offers an array of custom-fit, essential protective gear for hunters and shooters, military and police personnel, and industrial and manufacturing professionals.
-The hearing protection we fit you with is convenient to carry with you, and since it’s fit to the unique contours of each individual ear, it’s comfortable to wear.
+The hearing protection we fit you with is convenient to carry with you, and since it’s fit to the unique contours of your inner ear, it’s comfortable to wear.

 We offer both standard hearing protection and electronic hearing protection for use wherever and whenever loud noise is a problem.
-Please contact our office to schedule your appointment for custom-fit hearing protection!
+Please call our office today or contact our office to schedule your appointment for custom-fit hearing protection!

 Ear Protection for Swimmers